10 Fun Things to Do at Gulf Islands National Seashore Fort Pickens

 Does Fort Pickens have a beach?

-Yes, Langdon Beach is the main beach area (with parking) facing the Gulf of Mexico.
+Yes, Langdon Beach is the main beach area (with parking and a pavilion) facing the Gulf of Mexico.

-There are other areas to access the water along the island too.
-You can walk to the Gulf from the campgrounds and the fort.
+However, there are multiple places to access the water along the island.
+You can access the beaches from trails and boardwalks near the campground and the fort.

 Can you swim at Gulf Islands National Seashore?